Outline:

 – the company name (42.88%).

-At the same time, these three variables in the email subject line show the highest conversion rate (3.71%, 3.18%, and 3.58% respectively). - Emails with active discount codes have an 8 times higher chance to make a sale than those without any discounts.
+At the same time, these three variables in the email subject line show the highest email marketing conversion rate (3.71%, 3.18%, and 3.58%, respectively).

-- An average marketing email consists of 434.48 words and it takes 3.3 minutes to read.
+An average marketing email consists of 434.48 words and takes 3.3 minutes to read.

-- 52% of managers add signatures into their emails.
+52% of managers add signatures to their emails.

-- 17% of adults are using a formal style for email communication, 33% prefer informal style, 49% say it depends.
+17% of adults use a formal style for email communication, 33% prefer an informal style, and 49% say it depends

 – Thanks (62%),